nikig04/CS411/README.txt

 Packages to install are included in Documentation under the name, 'requirements.txt'

+Note:
-Note: As this app has yet to be live, everything is run under localhost using a virtual environment with Python and Django framework.
+As this app has yet to be live, everything is run under localhost using a virtual environment with Python and Django framework.
 Once you have the env set up, simply go to Django/FoodWeatherAPI and enter: python manage.py runserver, then go to http://localhost:8000/ and the site will be up!

+Also, we had setup a cronjob that can be activated by running: python manage.py runcrons.
+This is to clear the database so new weather information can be entered.